dfischer/magic-word/README.md

 - [License](#license)

 ## About
-Planet Forth is a function-as-a-service (FaaS) platform where users collaboratively write code that executes in a server-side container.
+Magic Word is a function-as-a-service (FaaS) platform where users collaboratively write code that executes in a server-side container.

-Planet Forth uses a minimalist, purely functional dialect of Forth known as *ABC*.
+Magic Word uses a minimalist, purely functional dialect of Forth known as *ABC*.

 ## Roadmap
-My vision for Planet Forth is something similar to [Glitch](https://glitch.com/) and [IFTTT](https://ifttt.com/): a way for small groups of developers to collaborate on a running program, with an emphasis on integration with web services and generation of audiovisual content.
+My vision for Magic Word is something similar to [Glitch](https://glitch.com/) and [IFTTT](https://ifttt.com/): a way for small groups of developers to collaborate on a running program, with an emphasis on integration with web services and generation of audiovisual content.

-I'd like to use Planet Forth to explore a number of experimental ideas in programming languages and machine learning:
+I'd like to use Magic Word to explore a number of experimental ideas in programming languages and machine learning:

 ### Recreate results from [Neural Program Synthesis with Priority Queue Training](https://arxiv.org/abs/1801.03526)